anilabhadatta/educative.io_scraper/README.md

 ### Step 5: Refer, "How to use the Scraper?" above.

-## To build the educative-viewer using pyinstaller:
+## To Build the chromdriver and educative-scraper using pyinstaller:

 #### Install the pyinstaller package and run the following commands.